 Rather than simply selling your own time, you’ll be building a business that can scale and grow beyond the hours you have to sell each day.

 You know those top-down cooking or craft videos you just can’t seem to get away from these days?
-There are people out there making a living from them.
-78% of B2C companies depend on user-generated content, like those videos, for their marketing campaigns.
+There are people out there making a living from them, especially those that also run their own food blogs or travel blogs like my girlfriend and I are doing with our food blogs Vegan Anj and VeganTable.
+In fact, a whopping 78% of B2C companies depend on user-generated content (like these videos) for their marketing campaigns.
 You can sign up as a creator on a site like Darby Smart and potentially work with brands like Nordstrom, Mattel, and BarkBox.
 Or, learn how to master PPC advertising and you can use the content to build your YouTube following and monetize through ads and views.

 Video is growing like crazy.
 And more and more people are looking for professional help cutting their raw footage into viral-worthy content.
 If you have the right software and a bit of skill, you can easily make money online as a video editor.
-Check out these article of Fstoppers on how to become an online video editor and then look for relevant jobs on Mandy.com, Creative Cow Job Search, or ProductionHub.
+Check out these article of Fstoppers on how to become an online video editor and then look for relevant jobs on Mandy.com or ProductionHub.

 Like talking to people and helping walk them through problems?
 You can bring in extra income as a contract customer support superstar for companies all over the world.
 Due to the 24/7 nature of online businesses, companies are looking for people in different time zones to help deal with issues that their users are having.
 Better yet, if you have experience in service or retail you’ll be perfectly suited.
 Check out indeed or the other remote job boards I listed earlier to find opportunities.